hbmorrison/qmk_users_hbmorrison/readme.md

 right: the right symbol layer, the navigation layer, the number layer, and the left symbol layer.

-Function keys can be accessed on the right side of the keyboard by holding down the `F` key.
+In addition, function keys can be accessed on the right side of the keyboard by holding down the `F` key.

 Controls for brightness, sound and media can be accessed on the left side of the keyboard by holding down the `U` key.